 I first became passionate about photography when I was at school in the 1960s and I received my first 35mm camera one Christmas.
 However it wasn't until I retired in 2013 that I really started to take it seriously.

 I loved art at school and was taught by an inspirational teacher, however, encouraged by my father I went to university to study engineering and pursued a career in business.
 The urge to produce something artistic was always there although often dormant.
 I painted very occasionally and enjoyed sketching.

 In 2017, I completed a postgraduate diploma course at the British Academy of Photography in London and I now feel that I'm just at the beginning of a new exciting journey.
 It's easy to say that everyone is a photographer today but producing a really interesting image or an image full of language is as hard as it ever was.
-I love portraiture, making use of both ambient and artificial lighting and capturing something of the real person.
-Whatever the subject I simply try to create images which satisfy my own interest.
+I love all aspects of photography, making use of both ambient and artificial lighting.
+Whatever the subject I simply try to create images which are above the ordinary.

 I'm based in Scarborough, North Yorkshire.
 I hope you enjoy looking at a sample of my portfolio.